g3chench/cchen/index.md

 - [Courseography](https://courseography.cdf.toronto.edu/graph) - A set of graphical interactive tools to guide students through their academic careers at UofT.
 Powered by a [Haskell](https://www.haskell.org/) backend and [React](https://reactjs.org/) frontend.

-- [FlynnBot](https://discord.com/developers/applications/770906949898338305/information) - Some dumb bot I made for a fandom Discord because I thought it would be funny.
+- [FlynnBot](https://discord.com/developers/applications/770906949898338305/information) - Some dumb bot I made for a community Discord because I thought it would be funny.
 A self-hosted instance of [YAGPDB](https://yagpdb.xyz/).

 See my GitHub for the rest.